7.1 Diffuser

 Linear with Temperature settings

-> OBJ, COEFFS, a, b
+> OBJ, COEFFS,

 > OBJ, LIMITS, Tmin, Tmax